PKHarsimran/UniversalWebTracker/README.md

 ## How It Works

-1. **Setting the Target URL**
+### 1. **Target URL Configuration**
-   - The script is configured to monitor a specific URL.
-Originally designed for Cortex agent version updates, it can be easily adjusted to track any website.
+   - Users configure the script to monitor a specific URL.
+This flexibility allows tracking of virtually any website.

-2. **Fetching Website Content**
+### 2. **Fetching and Analyzing Content**
-   - At regular intervals, the script sends an HTTP request to the targeted URL to fetch the current content of the webpage.
+   - The script periodically sends an HTTP request to the targeted URL to fetch the current webpage content.

-3. **Computing the Content Hash**
-   - The script computes a hash (SHA-256) of the fetched content.
-This hash serves as a fingerprint of the content at that specific time.
+   - It computes a SHA-256 hash of this content, providing a unique fingerprint for the current state of the webpage.

-4. **Detecting Changes**
+### 3. **Change Detection Mechanism**
-   - The current hash is compared with the previously stored hash (from the last check).
-If there's a difference, it indicates that the content of the webpage has changed.
+   - The script compares the newly computed hash with a previously stored hash (from the last check).

-5. **Logging and Alerts**
+   - A difference in hashes indicates a change in the webpage content.

+### 4. **Notifications and Logging**
-   - Upon detecting a change, the script logs this information and can be configured to send alerts or notifications, keeping the user informed about the updates.
+   - When a change is detected, the script logs this event.
+   - It can be configured to send notifications or alerts to inform users about these changes.

-6. **Docker Integration**
+## Advanced Features

+### Cron Job Scheduling
+- The script is integrated with a cron job within a Docker container.
+This setup automates the process, with the script running at regular intervals defined in the cron schedule.

+### Docker Integration
+- **Dockerfile Creation:** A Dockerfile is created to define the script's running environment.
+This file includes instructions for setting up Python, installing necessary dependencies, and configuring the cron job.
-   - The script is containerized using Docker.
-This ensures that it runs in an isolated environment, with consistent settings, regardless of where it is deployed.
+- **Isolated Environment:** Running the script inside a Docker container ensures an isolated and consistent environment, regardless of the deployment platform.
-   - Inside the Docker container, the script is executed periodically as a cron job, automating the monitoring process.

-7. **Resource Efficiency**
-   - The script is designed to be light on system resources, making it an efficient solution for continuous monitoring.
+- **Cron Setup in Docker:** The Dockerfile includes steps to set up a cron job that regularly triggers the script.
+This approach automates the monitoring process, making it more reliable and efficient.

 ## Usage

-- To use the script, simply configure the target URL in the script settings.
+- **Configure the URL:** Set the target website URL in the script.
-- Deploy the script using Docker to ensure a consistent and isolated environment.
+- **Deploy with Docker:** Build the Docker container using the provided Dockerfile.
+This container includes everything needed to run the script.
-- The script will regularly check the specified website and notify you of any changes detected.
+- **Automated Monitoring:** Once deployed, the script will automatically check the specified website at intervals defined in the cron job.

-With UniversalWebTracker, stay up-to-date effortlessly with the latest changes on your favorite websites.